 Selling something on a Shopify store is much more than just setting up a good product page and offering an enticing discount.
 It is also about great communication with online shoppers that choose to subscribe to alerts or make a purchase from you.
 That’s where emails play an important role in your Shopify marketing strategy.
 Be it to convert subscribers into shoppers or customers into repeat sales.
 But there are Shopify email limits that you need to know of!

-But first, let’s quickly look over why emails still matter for your Shopify store.
+But first, let’s quickly look over why Shopify email marketing still matters for your store.

 As per Statista 2020, 3.9 billion people were communicating via email in the year 2019.
 This number is predicted to grow up to 4.3 billion in 2023.

 A healthy business depends on how well you communicate.
 An email has always played a huge role there.
-From nudging subscribers to purchase, sending reminders to cart abandoners, or sending order confirmations, emails come in handy everywhere.
+From nudging subscribers to purchase, sending Shopify abandoned cart email, or sending Shopify order confirmation email, emails come in handy everywhere.

-To be able to use email, most Shopify stores leverage email marketing apps.
+To be able to use email, leverage email marketing platform for Shopify.
 While these apps come with a plethora of features, they also add a considerable overhead cost to running your email marketing campaigns.

 That is why for those sellers who are just starting out, Shopify Email is a great option.
 But it comes with its limits.

-In this article, we will tell you all about Shopify email limits so that you can utilize the app and communicate with your subscribers and customers in an effective way.
+In this article, we will tell you all about Shopify email limits so that you can utilize the Shopify email marketing app and communicate with your subscribers and customers in an effective way.